 Magic's Offensive Flurry Too Little, Too Late in Loss to Philadelphia

-Trailing by 13 points with just over five minutes to play, the Orlando Magic finally started making shots.
+Trailing the Philadelphia 76ers by 13 points with just over five minutes to play, the Orlando Magic finally started making shots.

-Facing the Philadelphia 76ers for a second time in three nights, in the fifth and final game of this nine-night road trip, Orlando's defense threw bone after bone to its offense as the Magic tried to overcome the 5-15 Sixers.
+In the fifth and final game of this road trip, Orlando's defense threw bone after bone to its offense as the Magic tried to overcome the Sixers for the second time in three nights.

 When the Magic's shooters did find the range in a 35-point fourth quarter, it was too little and way too late.
-Sixers 102, Magic 94.
+The Sixers held off the Magic for a 102-94 victory.

 The Magic concluded the road trip 3-2.
 Their overall record is now 16-9.